 - You have the privilege of having housing on campus.
-You have the responsibility to function within the Community Standards in order to maintain this privilege. - You have the privilege of having guests visit you in residence; you have the responsibility to ensure that they respect the standards of the community.
+You have the responsibility to function within the Community Standards in order to maintain this privilege. - You have the privilege of hosting guests in the Residence Complex; you have the responsibility to ensure that they respect and follow the standards of the community.